vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 All relevant components of the USDD tech stack have undergone an audit.
 All smart contract audits were conducted by SlowMist:

 The [TRC-20 token audit](https://usdd.io/SlowMistAuditReport-USDDTRC20.pdf) did not find any issues.
-However, for the [ERC-20 token audit](https://usdd.io/SlowMistAuditReport-USDD.pdf), the report highlighted that the PREDICATE ROLE can mint an unlimited number of tokens.
-In response, the project team stated that PREDICATED_ROLE is completely decentralized and held by the governance contract of BitTorrent Chain.
+However, for the [ERC-20 token audit](https://usdd.io/SlowMistAuditReport-USDD.pdf), the report highlighted that the `PREDICATE_ROLE` can mint an unlimited number of tokens.
+In response, the project team stated that `PREDICATE_ROLE` is completely decentralized and held by the governance contract of BitTorrent Chain.
 BitTorrent Chain is governed by [12 validators](https://app.bt.io/staking).
 At least some of the validators are either controlled (e.g. Huobi) or tightly connected (e.g. Binance) to Justin Sun.

 The [TRX Burning Contract](https://usdd.io/MultiSigFundRaiser.pdf) also passed the audit without any significant issues.
 The auditors concluded: “_This is the MultiSigFundRaiser contract that contains the BaseMultiSigWallet section.
 MultiSig users can redeem their TRX tokens to mint and issue USDD.
 SafeMath security module is used, which is a recommended approach.
 The contract does not have the Overflow and the Race Conditions issue._”